-b.
+- b.
 Tournaments.
-Immediately after the end of the first period, the referee shall determine by toss of a coin or disk which wrestler has the choice at the start of the second period.
-The wrestler granted the choice shall have the options listed in 4-9-a.
-The other wrestler shall have the choice at the start of the third period.
+Immediately after the end of the first period, the referee shall determine by toss of a colored disk which wrestler has the choice at the start of the second period.
+The wrestler granted the choice shall have the options listed in Rule 4-10-a.
+The other wrestler shall have the choice at the start of the third period. - c.
+Dual meets and tournaments.
+If the score is tied at the end of the regulation match (third period), the choice of top or bottom position in the tiebreaker period shall be determined.
+(See 4-11-b.)

-Overtimes (alterable)